openblockchains/awesome-blockchains/README.md

 **Q: What's a Merkle Tree?**

-A: A Merkle tree is a hash tree named after Ralph Merkle who patented the concept in 1979.
+A: A Merkle tree is a hash tree named after Ralph Merkle who patented the concept in 1979 (the patent expired in 2002).
 A hash tree is a generalization of hash lists or hash chains where every leaf node (in the tree) is labelled with a data block and every non-leaf node (in the tree) is labelled with the crypto(graphic) hash of the labels of its child nodes.
 For more see the [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) Wikipedia Article.

 Note: By adding crypto(graphic) hash functions you can "merkelize" any data structure.